jayljohnson/nhl-data-projects/readme.md

 Some hobby quality python scripts to get and analyze NHL data from their public API's.
+Not affiliated with the NHL.

 ## get_game_linescores.py
 Get the game linescore data for every game across a range of seasons, and save the results for each season to a separate file.
-The files are saved in python pickle binary format.
+The files are saved in python's pickle binary format.

 ## standings_change_analysis.py
 Compare each team's standings to the previous season, and calculate the change in points and the change in the standings position year-over-year.
 The calculations for the 2001-2021 seasons are saved to the file `final_result.csv`